US and Mexico to restart Trump-era 'Remain in Mexico' policy

 Former President Donald Trump used the programme, then known as the Migrant Protection Protocols, to send more than 60,000 asylum applicants back to Mexico.

-Migrants are often left waiting in Mexico for months, where they sometimes fall prey to criminal gangs.
+Migrants were often left waiting in Mexico for months, where they sometimes fell prey to criminal gangs.
 According to charity Human Rights First, there have been more than 1,500 publicly reported cases of kidnapping, rape, torture and other crimes against migrants returned to Mexico.

 Mr Biden, a Democrat, had suspended the programme almost immediately after taking office, as part of a campaign pledge to reverse hard-line immigration policies enacted by his predecessor.
 In June, Homeland Security Secretary Alejandro Mayorkas terminated the policy.